 The most effective way to rid your house of flies is to eradicate their hang-out spots.
-You can do this by giving your home a deep clean, regularly taking out the trash, cleaning the toilets, regularly taking out the compost, and keeping pet areas clean.
+You can do this by giving your home a deep clean, regularly taking out the trash and compost, cleaning the toilets, and keeping pet areas clean.

 To catch flies, you can make a mixture of vinegar and dish soap.
 This mixture is just as effective with fruit flies and house flies as it is with gnats.
 Mix equal parts vinegar and dish soap in a bowl, then leave it out in a place where you see flies frequent the most.
 The vinegar will attract the flies while the dish soap will trap them.

 Another way to naturally get rid of flies at home is to buy a Venus flytrap plant.
 After all, it’s in the name!
 Venus flytraps are carnivorous plants that actually eat insects.
-If your home is having a fly problem, the Venus flytrap will definitely take care of it for you and in a natural, safe, and nontoxic way.
+If your home is having a fly problem, the Venus flytrap can help take care of it for you and in a natural, safe, and nontoxic way.